idealvin/coost/gen/readme.md

 }
 ```

-For field of array or object type, we can put field name ahead.
+For field of array or anonymous object type, we can put field name ahead.

 ### Build